mynameistito/opencode-dangerously-skip-permissions/README.md

 This skips every permission check.
 OpenCode will run shell commands, edit files, and do whatever the model decides without asking you first.
 I use it when I trust the task and want uninterrupted flow, but you should understand what that means before you turn it on.
 If a model decides to `rm -rf` something, nothing is going to stop it.
 You've been warned.

 ## License
 MIT

+##  Notes
+Found this cool?
+Consider staring it or flicking me a follow on here or X [@mynameistito](https://x.com/mynameistito)

+If you have issues feel free to reach out / create an Issue and I'll try where I can